 Tranquilizers, also referred to as sedatives, sleeping pills, downers and depressants, are drugs that depress the central nervous system.
-Drugs that can classified as tranquilizers are barbiturates, benzodiazepines, some anti-depressants, anti-psychotics and other drugs.
+Drugs that are classified as tranquilizers include barbiturates, benzodiazepines, some anti-depressants, anti-psychotics and other drugs.
 Tranquilizers are used for a variety of medical purposes in psychiatry and anesthesiology.
 Some tranquilizers have a high potential for abuse and are highly addictive.

 Tranquilizer is a broad drug classification that can be broken up into three different groups: major tranquilizers, minor tranquilizers and others.
 The terms ‘major tranquilizers’ and ‘minor tranquilizers’ are becoming unpopular among the medical community.
 Using these terms implies that there is a connection between minor and major tranquilizers, when there is not.
 Although they are both groups of central nervous system depressants, their mechanisms of action, medical uses and abuse potential are very different.

 Major tranquilizers, also called anti-psychotics, are used to treat mental illness.
 They are often prescribed in the treatment of schizophrenia, delusional disorder, mania or any other condition in which psychosis is present.
 They are sometimes prescribed to mood disorder patients in the absence of psychosis.
 Major tranquilizers are non-addictive and have very little potential for abuse.

 - Piperidine compounds